tach9593/garden-quotes-viewer/README.md

 ## Steps

-**Step 1**: Open a command window and clone this project from bitbucket.git "clone https://github.com/tach9593/quotesserver.GIT"
+**Step 1**: Open a command window and clone this project from github.git "git clone https://github.com/tach9593/quotesserver.git"

-**Step 2**: Now change the directory to the project "cd /<project path>/quoteservice/src/main/js/angularclient"
+**Step 2**: Now change the directory to the project "cd /<project path>/src/main/js/angularclient"

 **Step 3**: Run "npm install".
 Make sure the node modules folder is installed.

 **Step 4**: Now open your IDE.
-You need to build the Spring project.
-Using your IDE, import the project quoteservice from the file system.
-Run a Maven build to create the jar.
-Under the projects target folder locate quoteservice-0.0.1-SNAPSHOT.jar.
-This is an executable jar file.
-Double click on this file to start up the service.
-There currently isn't a clean way terminate the microservice.
+You need to build the Springboot project.
+Using your IDE, import the project quoteservice from your local file system.
+Run a Maven install build target to create the jar.
+Find the location of the executable jar and double click on  quoteservice-0.0.1-SNAPSHOT.jar.
+There currently isn't easy way to terminate the microservice (See TODO).
 You'll need to manually kill the running process on your machine.
 Make sure the Tests run successfully:
 [INFO] Results:
 [INFO]